What is an annuity?

 No. When you retire there is a range of retirement options.
 You can find more information about these by going to Retirement Options.

 If I want to buy an annuity, do I have to take one from Equitable Life?

 No. As the Equitable Life does not offer annuities, we have teamed up with Canada Life and they will offer you a wide range of annuities at competitive rates.
 However, you do not have to purchase an annuity with Canada Life.
 You should shop around as you may get a higher income.
-You can use the illustration from Canada Life to compare their annuity with what other firms can provide.
+You can use the illustration from Canada Life to compare their annuity with what other companies can provide.

 How do I get the best annuity?

-You can get the best annuity by using the Open Market Option which allows you to take your pension fund to another provider.
+You can get the best annuity by using the Open Market Option which allows you to take your pension fund to another company.
 You have complete flexibility to choose how you take an income in retirement.
 It allows you to shop around, so you buy an annuity that reflects your personal circumstances.

 How do I choose an annuity?

 There are many different types of annuity, each designed to suit different personal circumstances.
 If you plan to buy an annuity, you should consider the following questions:

 - Are you married or do you have a partner or another dependant?
 Will they need an income if you die first?

 If so, you should consider a joint-life annuity, which continues to pay an income for both of your lives.
 A joint life annuity provides a lower level of income than a single life annuity as it is usually paid over a longer period.